Chart Color Schemes

 Edensor Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Edensor Park has a population where 54.6% were born overseas, with 70.2% speaking languages other than English at home.
-Christianity is the predominant religion in Edensor Park, accounting for 71.1%.
-Buddhism is present but lower than the Greater Sydney average of 21.7%, comprising 13.9% of the population.
+Edensor Park, one of the most culturally diverse areas in the country, has a population where 54.6% were born overseas and 70.2% speak a language other than English at home.
+Christianity is the predominant religion in Edensor Park, with 71.1% of people identifying as such, compared to the Greater Sydney average of 39%.
+Buddhism, however, is less prevalent than the regional average, comprising only 13.9% of Edensor Park's population versus 21.7%.

 Frequently Asked Questions - Diversity